UniCoR: Modality Collaboration for Robust Cross-Language Hybrid Code Retrieval: Related Work

 \section{Related Work}

 Code retrieval aims to find relevant code snippets from a codebase given a query.
 Early code retrieval techniques, such as Sourcerer \cite{Sourcerer} and Codehow \cite{Codehow}, relied on information retrieval methods including lexical matching and structural feature analysis.
 However, these methods were susceptible to tokens of codes and queries and could not understand the deep semantics.
-The advent of deep learning has precipitated a paradigm shift.
-Foundational research, such as DeepCS \cite{Deepcodesearch} and Code2Vec \cite{PACMPL2019Code2vec}, represented code snippets as fixed-length, dense semantic vectors, thus established the foundations for subsequent research.
+The advent of deep learning has led a paradigm shift.
+Foundational research, such as DeepCS \cite{Deepcodesearch} and Code2Vec \cite{PACMPL2019Code2vec}, represented code snippets as fixed-length, dense semantic vectors, and laid the groundwork for subsequent research.
 Following research further enriched these representations by leveraging graph structures to capture more structural information \cite{GNNcoder1, GNNcoder2, Gnncoder3} or by mining primitive program logic from intermediate representations like LLVM \cite{ICML2021OSCAR}.

-Inspired by the successful experience in the field of natural language processing, methods based on pre-trained language models such as CodeBert \cite{feng2020codebert}, GraphCodeBert \cite{guo2020graphcodebert}, and UnixCoder \cite{guo2022unixcoder} have become the current best practices for code representation.
-To further enhance the code representation capability, contrastive learning was widely used for code retrieval.
-Various strategies were proposed to enhance alignment between queries and code, which included: 1) Constructing Various Positive Samples.
+Motivated by the success of pre-trained language models in natural language processing, methods based on pre-trained language models such as CodeBERT \cite{feng2020codebert}, GraphCodeBERT \cite{guo2020graphcodebert}, and UniXcoder \cite{guo2022unixcoder} have become widely adopted approaches for code representation.
+To further enhance the code representation capability, contrastive learning has been widely used for code retrieval.
+Various strategies were proposed to enhance alignment between query and code, which included: 1) Constructing Various Positive Samples.
 This process involved the generation of multiple views of the same code, with the objective of enhancing representation robustness.
-For instance, RFMC-CS \cite{JASE2025RFMCCS} paird source code with its graph structures to form positive examples, while CoCoSoDa \cite{Shi2023CoCoSoDA} used soft data augmentation to generate diverse positive samples.
+For instance, RFMC-CS \cite{JASE2025RFMCCS} paired source code with its graph structures to form positive examples, while CoCoSoDa \cite{Shi2023CoCoSoDA} used soft data augmentation to generate diverse positive samples.
 2) Hard Negative Mining.
 This approach focused on constructing challenging negative samples that compelled the model to learn more fine-grained semantic differences \cite{TOSEM2025CoCoHaNeRe, li2025scodesearcher, ICSE2025Hedgecode}.